dchampion/shared-mutable-state/README.md

  </pre>

 #### Discussion
-<code>SynchronizedBlock</code> is another example of intrinsic locking, and is (for the purposes of this example) effectively identical to the <code>Synchronized</code> strategy.
-In both implementations, the entirety of the <code>next()</code> method is locked by calling threads.
+<code>SynchronizedBlock</code> is another example of intrinsic locking.
+For the purposes of this simplified example, it is functionally identical to the <code>Synchronized</code> strategy.
+In both cases the entire body of the <code>next()</code> method is locked by calling threads.

-The difference is that this strategy gives the implementer finer-grained control over the scope of the lock.
-In the case of the consecutive-number generator this is moot, as there is no finer grain than the one-line increment operation <code>return current++</code>.
-But in a more complex method, consisting of several tens of lines of code, for example, this stategy can be used to confine mutual exclusion to just that critical section of code that needs protection.
-In such a case, using the <code>synchronized</code> keyword on the method is overkill and reduces the overall concurrency of the program.
+The synchronized block strategy gives the implementer finer-grained control over the scope of the lock, however.
+In the case of the consecutive-number producer this is moot, as there is no finer grain than the one-line increment operation <code>current++</code>.
+But in a more complex method, consisting of tens or hundreds of lines of code, this stategy can be used to confine mutual exclusion to just the code that changes state.
+Using the <code>synchronized</code> keyword at the method level would be overkill in such a situation, and would reduce the concurrency of the program.

 ### Atomic Strategy
 #### Implementation